Proud to be working with

 What is Catalyst Hack?

-Catalyst Hack is an all-female hackathon for anyone aged 18-24 who identifies as female/non-binary.
+Catalyst Hack is an all female and non-binary hackathon for anyone aged 18-24.
 It is a unique community initiative organised by Rolls-Royce engineers to encourage young minds to focus their creativity and ingenuity to use tech to help solve a social issue - the STEM gender gap.

-The challenge is to design a concept for a video game that will inspire the next generation of girls in STEM.
-Over the course of 27 hours, participants will work in teams to showcase and code their novel game ideas.
+The challenge is to design a concept for a gaming app that will inspire the next generation of girls in STEM.
+Over the weekend, participants will work in teams to showcase and develop their novel game ideas.
 But most importantly, you don't need to be experienced or a coder to participate.
 We will have mentors and workshops throughout the day to support you in making your ideas a reality.
+Further details about the challenge will be released closer to the event.

 Every team needs…